Can You Use a Tennis Racket for Padel 2025?

 Hitting Surface and Materials

-The most obvious distinction is the stringed surface of a tennis racket versus the perforated solid face of a padel racket.
+The most apparent distinction is the tennis racket’s stringed surface versus the padel racket’s perforated solid face.
 Tennis rackets use interwoven nylon or polyester strings, designed to generate spin and power.

-In contrast, padel rackets are built with carbon fiber, fiberglass, or foam cores, which absorb impact and provide more precision.
+In contrast, padel rackets with carbon fiber, fiberglass, or foam cores absorb impact and provide more precision.
 The holes in padel rackets further reduce air resistance, improving aerodynamics.

 Weight and Balance

 A tennis racket is generally heavier (around 300–350g) and designed for power-based strokes, requiring full-arm movements.
-A padel racket is lighter (typically 340–390g) and has a more even balance, allowing for quicker reaction times.
+A padel racket is lighter (typically 340–390g) and more balanced, allowing quicker reaction times.

 The lighter frame makes padel rackets easier on the wrist and elbow, reducing the risk of injury.